geoff1111/sqlite-bc-ext/README.md

 # sqlite_bc_ext

-`sqlite_bc_ext` is a Unix/Linux SQLite loadable extension that embeds a small, direct compiler and virtual machine for **BC-Lite**, an exact-decimal language utilizing the `bcl` numeric library from Gavin Howard's `bc` project.
+`sqlite_bc_ext` is a Unix/Linux SQLite loadable extension that embeds a small, single-pass compiler and a virtual machine for **BC-Lite**, an exact-decimal language utilizing the `bcl` numeric library from Gavin Howard's `bc` project.

 It lets an application define exact numeric procedures in BC-Lite and expose selected user procedures to SQLite as: